jimweirich/rspec-given/README.md

     Given(:stack) { Stack.new }
 </pre>

-The given block is lazily run if 'stack' is ever referenced in the test and the value of the block is bound to 'stack'.
+The block for the given clause is lazily run if 'stack' is ever referenced in the test and the value of the block is bound to 'stack'.
 The first reference to 'stack' in the specification will cause the code block to execute.
 Futher references to 'stack' will reuse the previously generated value.

 <pre>
     Given!(:original_size) { stack.size }